 This company (www.appareo.com/aviation) sells the Stratus series of ADS-B solutions.
 The latest version is the Stratus 3 with WAAS GPS, AHRS, Flight Data Recorder, pressure sensor and Wifi.
 Appareo offers all three ADS-B options for a reasonable price.
 Can be used with multiple EFB apps.

 The ForeFlight Scout (somewhat similar to the Sentry mini but a different form factor) is the cheapest ADS-B solution but it does not have built-in battery, a backup AHRS or CO detector.
+It uses a suction cup for mounting to a window.

 Levil Aviation (levilaviation.com) sells a combined wing light beacon system.
 The unit looks like a mini fin which has a pressure sensor, transponder receiver, GPS receiver and an ADS-B Out system.
 It mounts on the belly of the aircraft and needs a separate GPS antenna, listens to your transponder code and sends out the ADS-B data.
 They even have an under the wing mounted unit, BOM.

 Dynon Avionics (www.dynonavionics.com) sells a portable ADS-B solution in the form of a small device capable running a weekend long and its called the DRX.
 It sits between the full blown and the 'do it yourself Raspberry PI' solutions.
-The DRX has a dual band ADS-B receiver and supports the GDL-90 protocol via Wifi to numerous compatible applications as ForeFlight, FlyQ, SkyDemon (SD needs a barometric indication which the DRX does not have) and more.
+The DRX has a dual band ADS-B receiver and supports the GDL-90 protocol via Wifi to numerous compatible applications as ForeFlight, FlyQ, SkyDemon needs a barometric indication which the DRX does not have and many more.